 3 Steps To Avoid Your Creditors Taking Legal Action

 What is a HCEO (High Court Enforcement Officer) and what do they do?
 Britain’s civil police force will, by any legal means necessary, enforce you to give up assets to pay for a CCJ, or a Judgment Debt.
 Often, this could have been avoided many days/months/weeks before.
-A few years back, I tweeted about the epidemic that was striking Britain, where Court Orders granted were unpaid.
+A few years back, I about the epidemic that was striking Britain, where Court Orders granted were unpaid.
 What some people forget is that many creditors will give the debtor (those at default on their Account with their Creditor) a chance to remedy their wrongs.
-They might do this through an abundance
+They might do this through an abundance of

 Read More